Rooshosh/IFI-Events-Aggregator/README.md

 - **Event Scrapers**: Modules for fetching events from different sources (using BeautifulSoup4 and Requests)
 - **Web Interface**: Flask-based web application for viewing events
 - **CLI Tools**: Command-line tools for managing events and system maintenance
-- **Storage**: SQLite-based storage with smart event merging and caching system
+- **Storage**: SQLAlchemy-powered SQLite database with smart event merging and caching system
 - **Test Suite**: Comprehensive tests for all components

 ## Quick Start